jagi/meteor-astronomy/README.md

 <img src="https://www.patreon.com/images/patreon_navigation_logo_mini_orange.png" width="100" />

 I've decided to start [Patreon](https://www.patreon.com/jagi) page.
-If you enjoy using Astronomy and want support development of future versions, then any donation will be welcome :).
+If you enjoy using Astronomy and want to support development of future versions, then any donation will be welcome :).

 ## Introduction